essesseff-helloworld-springboot-templat/helloworld-argocd-dev/README.md

-# hello-world - Argo CD Application (DEV)
+# helloworld - Argo CD Application (DEV)

-This repository contains the Argo CD Application manifest for the **DEV** environment of the hello-world essesseff app.
+This repository contains the Argo CD Application manifest for the **DEV** environment of the helloworld essesseff app.

 ## See Also